Essential Steps to Survive a Nuclear Event

 • Be inside before the fallout arrives.

-• If fallout hits before you can get inside, once inside, follow decontamination procedures - see below.
+• If you are exposed to fallout before reaching shelter, once inside, immediately follow decontamination procedures (see below).

 Stay Inside